Yaciuk/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * Explain the difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?

+A common interview question whose intent is to uncover whether a candidate really understands the difference between function declarations, invocations and constructors.
+Let’s take a look at each of these examples and break down what they are doing.

+function Person() {}
+Declares (instantiates) a named function in memory, but does not execute it.
+This function can be called at a later point with the code Person(); .
+An important not here is that declared functions are available for use even before they are declared (as long as they are eventually declared).

+var person = Person()
+Declares a new function, Person, invokes it and then assigns the return value to the variable person.
+Important to understand here is that the variable is first hoisted to the top of the current scope and then when the assignment is encountered in the flow of code, the function Person is run and the result assigned.
+Until that point, the value of person is undefined.

+var person = new Person()
+In this case, we have the introduction of the new keyword which means that Person is an object constructor function which returns a new object instance.
+So while person in the example above is the returned value of Person (a string, number or whatever), the value of person in this example is actually an object.

+Technically speaking, function Person(){} is just a normal function declaration. ... var person = Person() invokes the Person as a function, and not as a constructor.
+Invoking as such is a common mistake if the function is intended to be used as a constructor. https://trungk18.com/experience/different-between-function-person/#:~:text=Technically%20speaking%2C%20function%20Person(),just%20a%20normal%20function%20declaration.&text=var%20person%20%3D%20Person()%20invokes,be%20used%20as%20a%20constructor.

 * Explain the differences on the usage of `foo` between `function foo() {}` and `var foo = function() {}`

 * Can you explain what `Function.call` and `Function.apply` do?
 What's the notable difference between the two?

+The difference is that call() takes the function arguments separately, and apply() takes the function arguments in an array.
+CALL : A function with argument provide individually.
+If you know the arguments to be passed or there are no argument to pass you can use call. https://stackoverflow.com/questions/1986896/what-is-the-difference-between-call-and-apply#:~:text=The%20difference%20is%20that%20call,function%20arguments%20in%20an%20array.&text=CALL%20%3A%20A%20function%20with%20argument,pass%20you%20can%20use%20call.

 * Explain `Function.prototype.bind`.

+prototype.
+The bind() method creates a new function that, when called, has its this keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called. https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind

 * What's the difference between feature detection, feature inference, and using the UA string?